 Still unsure of what to opt for?
 To help in the hunt for the best bathroom extractor fan for you, we’ve put together a rundown of some of the most popular products in this category that are well worth a look.

 If you’re after an energy-efficient choice that keeps noise to a minimum, this Mixed Flow In-Line Fan from Vent-Axia warrants some further investigation.
 This reliable fan features a motor with two speed settings, giving you some options if you’re finding moisture isn’t being managed as much as you’d like straight off the bat.
-You’ve also the benefit of an adjustable overrun timer, which is particularly useful if you’ve spent a while in the shower and considerable levels of condensation has accumulated.Check Price Now
+You’ve also the benefit of an adjustable overrun timer, which is particularly useful if you’ve spent a while in the shower and considerable levels of condensation have accumulated.Check Price Now

 The Envirovent SIL100T is a go-to option for those after something that runs quietly, but doesn’t skimp on extraction.
 You can expect extraction rates of around 26 litres per second, making it a standout amongst many 4 inch fans on the market.
 Easily installed to your bathroom light fitting for activation when you want it, this bathroom extractor fan can also be modified with a timer to provide you with overrun extraction for up to 30 minutes.Check Price Now